jschap1/VICMATLAB/docs/index.md

 system('/home/jschap/Documents/Software/VIC/vic/drivers/classic/vic_classic.exe -g ./data/global_param.txt')
 ```

-Analyze the outputs from the VIC simulation.
-First, re-organize the VIC outputs by entering the following commands on
-the command line.
+Next, we will analyze the outputs from the VIC simulation.
+But first, we have to re-organize the VIC outputs so the VIC-output-loading function can work by entering the following commands on the command line.

 ```bash
 cd /home/jschap/Documents/Codes/VICMATLAB/data/out_2009-2011/